Calculus 1 - Spring 2025

 This textbook is in the FDLTCC bookstore at a modest price.
 You can also

 usually find used copies online at very reasonable prices.
+The library has

 Calculator

 You may have a calculator already, but make sure that it is a scientific calculator.
 If you need to buy one, I recommend a cheap calculator like a TI-30XS Multiview.
 This does what you need, and the bookstore sells them for under $20 .
 If you have a problem getting one, let me know.
 You need to have it available for all assignments.
-You do not need a more expensive graphing calculator, but, if you have one, it will be fine.
+You do not need a more expensive graphing calculator, but, if you have one, that will be fine.

 SageMath: SageMathCell

-This is software like Mathematica and Maple which can do symbolic algebra, graphing, and many other mathematical things, but SageMath is free.
-A jupyter notebook with SageMath should be available later in this course; in the meanwhile, SageMathCell from the link above works well.
+This is software like Mathematica and Maple which can do symbolic algebra, graphing, and many other mathematical things.
+SageMath is free.

 Exams and Grading